ApplianceFaults

 What does this error code mean?

-Bosch dishwasher error code E09 usually means the dishwasher has detected a heating fault.
-On many Bosch models this can involve the heat pump or heating circuit, which is not a user-serviceable repair.
+Bosch dishwasher E09 usually means the appliance has detected a heating fault.
+On many Bosch dishwashers this can involve the heating circuit or heat-pump assembly, which is not a safe user-service repair.

 Symptoms users may notice